-A late joiner is an applicant, or the dependant of an applicant, who at the date of application:
+A late joiner is an applicant or the dependant of an applicant who, at the date of application:

-- Is 35 years or older and - Was not a member of or a dependant of a member of a registered South African medical scheme (foreign schemes and insurance policies are not recognised) since 1 April 2001 or - Has had a break in cover of more than three months since 1 April 2001.
+- Is 35 years or older - Was not a member of, or a dependant of a member, of a registered South African medical scheme (schemes and insurance policies from other countries are not recognised) since 1 April 2001 - Has had a break in cover of more than three months since 1 April 2001.

-Members joining the KeyCare Plans
+Members joining the KeyCare plans

-We have changed the criteria for the late-joiner penalty concession.
-We no longer grant the late-joiner penalty concession for KeyCare members younger than 50 years who are on the lowest income band, from 1 June 2019.

-Members younger than 46

-Members applying to join any of our plans will not have to pay the late-joiner penalty if they meet the criteria listed below:

-- They are younger than 46 when they join the Scheme - They do not have any pre-existing medical conditions - Their calculated late-joiner-penalty percentage is either 5% or 25%.
+- We have changed the criteria for the late-joiner penalty concession.
+We no longer grant the late-joiner penalty concession for KeyCare members younger than 50 years who are on the lowest income band.
+This came into effect on 1 June 2019. - Members applying to join any of our plans will not have to pay the late-joiner penalty if they meet the criteria listed below: - They are younger than 46 when they join the Scheme - They do not have any pre-existing medical conditions - Their calculated late-joiner-penalty percentage is either 5% or 25%.